marceloboeira/crowd/README.md

 That way you can easily control an acceptable throughput to the rest of your system.

-You can use crowd to handle back-pressure on existing endpoints and scale your current REST APIs:
+You can use crowd to handle back-pressure on existing endpoints and scale your current REST APIs to consume the messages later:

 <p align="center">
   <img src="https://github.com/marceloboeira/crowd/blob/master/docs/usecase-1.png?raw=true" width="500">